ibm-cloud-docs/apps/ts_apps.md

 	  4. Delete the service instance by typing `cf delete-service <service_instance_name>`.
 	  5. After you delete the service instance, you might want to restage your app that the service instance was bound to by typing `cf restage <appname>`.

-  * To remove the limit on the number of service instances that you can have, convert your trial account to a pay account.
-For more information, see [How to change your plan](/docs/pricing/index.html#changing).
+  * To remove the limit on the number of service instances that you can have, upgrade your Lite account to a billable account.
+For more information, see [Upgrading your account](/docs/account/index.html#upgrade-to-paygo).

 ## Executable files can't be run on {{site.data.keyword.Bluemix_notm}}
 {: #ts_executable}